YOUR PLACE IN THE CIRCLE

 Come to the caldera and revel in your senses!

 Enjoy 3 days at a pristine wildlife and bird refuge located just south of Yellowstone Park, on the banks of the Snake River, in the heart of the Henry’s Fork caldera.
 Stay for an extra night to bask in the beautiful landscape.

 For three amazing days, you’ll love:

-- Expert teachings and loving guidance from Nan and Scott with special guest, Anders Carlson-Wee
+Expert teachings and loving guidance from Nan and Scott with special guest, our poet in residence May Stein.

 Daily gentle morning movement